-The use of LBE instead of the standard SBE requires no modification to the general model-checking algorithm, which is still based on ART construction with CEGAR-based refinement.
-The main difference is that in LBE, there is no one-to-one correspondence between ART paths and syntactical program paths.
-A single CFA edge corresponds to a set of paths between its source and target location, and a single ART path corresponds to a set of program paths.
-An ART node represents an overapproximation of the data region that is reachable by following any of the program paths represented by the ART path that leads to it.
+The use of LBE instead of the standard SBE requires no modification to the general model-checking algorithm, which is still based on the construction of an ART with CEGAR-based refinement.
+The main difference is that the LBE has no one-to-one correspondence between ART paths and syntactical program paths.
+A single CFA edge corresponds to a set of paths between its source and target location, and a single ART path corresponds to a set of program paths; an ART node represents an overapproximation of the data region that is reachable by following any of the program paths represented by the ART path that leads to it.
 This difference leads to two observations.

-First, LBE can lead to exponentially-smaller ARTs than SBE, and thus it can drastically reduce the number of successor computations (cf. example in Sect.
+First, LBE can lead to exponentially-smaller ARTs than SBE, and thus it can drastically reduce the number successor computations (cf. example in Sect.
 I) and the number of abstraction-refinement steps for infeasible error paths.
-Each of these operations, however, is typically more expensive than with SBE, because more complex formulas are involved.
+Each of these operations, however, is typically more expensive than with SBE, because the formulas involved are larger and have a more complex structure.